Trace Element Analysis, Positive Material Identification & More

 The inert gas method heats the sample to a molten state in a fusion furnace with an inert gas atmosphere and reverses the bonding between the gases and metals, causing the dissociation of the gases.
 The fusion gases are separated and carried to a detector.
 An infrared detection system is used at LTI to detect oxygen, and a thermo-conductivity system is used to detect nitrogen and hydrogen.

 To save time and money and to assure that the results are as accurate as possible, we ask customers to provide us with as much information as possible about samples submitted for analytical chemistry.
 The information will help us choose the most appropriate and cost-effective testing methods, and may eliminate the need to run preliminary tests that could delay results and increase costs.

 Whenever any of the following information is available, please include it on your purchase order or with your test sample:

 - Sample Composition - Since LTI performs analyses on a relatively large number of metal alloys, when a customer asks for the analysis of only one component of the alloy without giving us the approximate composition of the sample, it is possible that errors could result due to unknown interferences.
 These errors can be related to interference of one of the elements with others in the alloy due to the analytical chemistry method used.

 - Standards & Specifications - When testing is performed to determine if a sample conforms to a standard or specification (e.g. ASME, ASTM, MIL), it is important to know the alloy or grade that is being tested because some standards refer to more than one alloy or grade.

-- Sample Size - To assure that we have an adequate sample size to perform the required analytical chemistry tests, we provide the following guidelines:
+To ensure that we receive an adequate sample size to perform the required instrumental analysis, we provide the following guidelines:

-- Samples that require ICP analysis should weigh a minimum of 5 grams.
+- ICP Analysis – weight a minimum of 5 grams

 Note: For comparison, a dime weighs about 2½ grams and a nickel weighs about 5 grams.